Do you love your customers and do your customers feel valued?

 - Write a concise yet authentic message citing the specific interaction or product you are writing about

-- Use quality stationery for a better impression
+- Use quality stationery for a better impression, such as with handwritten wedding invitations

 - Sign off with a warm greeting like thanks, cheers, warmly, sincerely, etc., followed by signatures from key team members